 For Continuous Improvement to be successful making incremental improvements must be become business as usual.

-However the absolute game changer is the employee engagement and empowerment to identify small steps for incremental change and as we have explored achieving that requires an effective a business culture.
+The absolute game changer here is the employee engagement and empowerment to identify small steps for incremental change and as we have explored achieving that requires an effective a business culture.

 Having said that systems and tools are also important, especially if they can help you embed a culture of ongoing incremental change.

 Triaster's ATC platform is a software tool that is designed to capture everyone's ideas and prioritisation views to enable you to build the best possible change roadmap that everyone can get behind.
 It also takes care of much of the communication needed to build a culture of Continuous Improvement.
 (But not all.)